-In this theorem we do not need to assume that $M$ is non-K\"ahler.
+Note that in Theorem \ref{main} we do not need to assume that $M$ is non-K\"ahler.
+On the other hand, we do assume that $M$ is an elliptic bundle, so that the fibers are all isomorphic as elliptic curves.
+General elliptic surfaces may have singular fibers and in such cases, the complex structure of the smooth fibers may vary.
+However, we will see shortly that this does not arise for the non-K\"ahler surfaces that are of interest to us.

 In the case that $M$ is K\"ahler \emph{and} $\omega_0$ is K\"ahler, then $\omega(t)$ is a solution of the normalized K\"ahler-Ricci flow.
 There are already a number of results on this, which we now briefly discuss.
 On a general minimal K\"ahler elliptic surface, and its higher dimensional analogue, the K\"ahler-Ricci flow was first investigated by Song-Tian \cite{ST, ST2}.
 They showed that the flow converges at the level of potentials to a \emph{generalized K\"ahler-Einstein metric} on the base Riemann surface.
 The generalized K\"ahler-Einstein equation involves the Weil-Petersson metric and singular currents.
 These terms arise because, unlike in our case, the fibration structure on a K\"ahler elliptic surface is not in general locally trivial and may have singular fibers.
 When the K\"ahler surface is a genuine elliptic bundle over a Riemann surface of genus larger than one, the results of Song-Tian give $C^0$ collapsing of the fibers along the K\"ahler-Ricci flow, as well as a uniform scalar curvature bound \cite{ST3}.